 Almost all of them experienced headaches, as well as short-term increases in blood pressure and heart rate.

-But because MSG is generally used in small amounts as a flavoring (like salt), the likelihood that you'd eat it by itself is
+Because MSG is generally used in small amounts as a flavoring (like salt), the likelihood that you'd eat it by itself is slim.

-MSG might just be the most love-to-be-hated additive of the day, but the science fails to supports its "bad guy" reputation.
+MSG might just be the most love-to-be-hated food additive, but scientific evidence fails to support its "bad guy" reputation.